ericsonga/APCSAReview/_sources/Unit7-ArrayList/climbClubB.rst

 #.
 How will you find the correct place to add it in the list?
 You will need to loop through the ``climbList`` and find the first place that the new ``peakName`` is less than the current list element's ``peakName``.
 What type of loop should you use?
 #.
 You have to watch out for the case when the new peakName is greater than anything else in the list or the list is empty.
 #.
 Once you find the right place to add the new object how can you add it at that location?
-What method of the ``List`` interface lets you add an object at a particular location in a list?
+What method of the ``ArrayList`` class lets you add an object at a particular location in a list?
 #.
 How can you tell if one string is less than or equal to another?
 #.
 How can you get the peakName from the next ``ClimbInfo`` object?
 #.
 In the ``addClimb`` method you need to create a new ``ClimbInfo`` object and initialize the ``peakName`` and ``climbTime``.
 How do you create a new object of a class and initialize the fields?